Some random thoughts:

 I did a nearly hour-long audio interview with Roben Farzad, Bloomberg Businessweek contributor.
 We covered a variety of topics, from my immigration from Russia to Tesco, Softbank, and many others.
 There is a funny story about how Roben stumbled on my articles.
 His mother-in-law, Gail Plotkin, was one of my readers; and Gail and her family helped my wife’s family settle in Richmond, Virginia, when they emigrated from Tajikistan in 1991.

 So Gail told Roben about my emails.
 Roben thought, well, when your mother-in-law tells you to read an investment article, it is probably by a guy pushing penny stocks or a get-rich-quick scheme.
 As I informed him, my articles are very popular with mothers-in-law.
-Here’s the interview.

-, Apple is China’s most desirable brand, and its products are the gifts of choice for both men and women.
+According to the WSJ, Apple is China’s most desirable brand, and its products are the gifts of choice for both men and women.
 Apple ranks above Tiffany, Gucci, Cartier, etc., with Samsung in the number 10 spot.
 This is very important, as Apple is entering into the jewelry space by introducing the Apple Watch.
 In other words, in a few months a Rolex will not the bribe of choice anymore, having been replaced by an Apple Watch in gold.